garritfra/garrit.xyz/content/posts/2022-06-29-the-only-true-answer-to-tabs-vs-spaces.md

 Even GitHub, GitLab and friends are able to respect this setting, giving everyone the opportunity to view code in their preferred style.

-I hope you now know why using a single tab of indendation makes the most sense if you're working in a team.
+I hope you now know why using a single tab of indentation makes the most sense if you're working in a team.
 Let me know your thoughts!

 This is post 035 of [#100DaysToOffload](https://100daystooffload.com/).